skeller88/aws-terraform-bootstrap/README.md

 I plan on learning a serverless framework in the future, but before learning those tools, I wanted to get more lower level experience with cloud computing devops.
 With that lower level experience, I am better equipped to understand the components of cloud architectures, debug production issues, and understand the tradeoffs of the various severless frameworks.

-Also, I wanted to learn an open source infrastructure as code framework, and Terraform is a leader in that space.
+# Why Terraform?
+Since a serverless framework is not being used, an infrastructure as code (IaC) framework is needed to provision AWS instances.
+"Provision" means choosing the number, type, and properties of instances, and deploying those instances.
+Terraform was chosen for a few reasons.
+It's an open source infrastructure as code framework, which means that it's free to use (paid features like Terraform Vault are optional).
+It's used by companies with large apps that serve millions of users, including my former company.
+It can be used with any cloud computing platform.
+Finally, it's declarative, which means the end infrastructure state is specified, and Terraform figures out how to achieve that state.
+That means it's easy to add, change, and remove infrastructure.
+Gruntwork.io [has an excellent blog post](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c) that dives deeper into the benefits of Terraform compared with Cloud Formation, Puppet, and other tools.

 # Deploy
 Once setup is finished, deploy in one line:

 ```
-cd <aws-terraform-bootstrap-dir>
+$ cd <aws-terraform-bootstrap-dir>
-./deploy_lambda.sh hello_world
+$ ./deploy_lambda.sh hello_world
 ```

 # Run